rahulj-rj/proc/README.md

 Retention rate http://info.localytics.com/blog/mobile-apps-whats-a-good-retention-rate

+ 62% of users install games on their phones within a week of buying: https://medium.com/@sm_app_intel/new-mobile-game-statistics-every-game-publisher-should-know-in-2016-f1f8eef64f66

 don't want to brag about the small memory sizes and large floppy sizes, but

 show off about tAnd since then, video game makers have lost have lost count of their MAUs ()